balajialg/Datahub-Test-Repo/troubleshoot.md

 - Restart your kernel if your hub is running slow

 - Check whether there are lot of open tabs?
-If yes, close the tabs that are not required
+If yes, close the tabs that are not required.

 * What should I do if my code is running slow?

 Your code running slow in general could be attributed to the varied programming practices that would have slowed the operation of the hub.

-Check whether your code does the following,
+Check whether your code does any of the following,
 1. You are running an Infinite loop
 2. Your computation/calculation is big,
 3. You are joining tables that are too large